A Unique Look at Old Hollywood - the REAL Old Hollywood

 There is some raw language involved, so adults only!

-Here, for no particular reason at all, I present the Merle Haggard/William Conrad theme from the 1970 John Wayne motion picture.
+Here, for no particular reason at all, I present the Merle Haggard/William Conrad theme from the "Chisum," the 1970 John Wayne motion picture.
 I just love this theme, with the melodramatic line reading by former radio guy Cannon (and who was on the cusp of TV stardom) and the funky painting brought to life.
+I love listening to the hard-bitten reading by Cannon, who certainly knew just the right amount of fervor to put into his rendition without crossing the line into self-parody.

 I know, I know, you've been there and done that.
 Anyway, I snapped off some time-esposure shots of fireworks on July 4, 2013.
 If it matters, the location was Ottumwa, Iowa, but it might as well have been just about anywhere.